S1robe/InstallUbuntuDocker/readme.md

     - No need to emulate hardware like VM's

 - Cons:
-    - Dont run at bare metal speeds (Theyre virtualized)
+    - Dont run at bare metal speeds (Theyre virtual)
     - Not everything runs well on a container
     - Having a backing storage is tricky.